Neil Etheridge: Cardiff City

+Etheridge after Cardiff City's promotion in 2018.

 On 30 May 2017, Etheridge signed for Championship club Cardiff City on a free transfer, after rejecting a new three-year contract with Walsall.
 Etheridge made his debut for the club on the opening day of the 2017–18 season, keeping a clean sheet during a 1–0 victory over Burton Albion.
 Etheridge performed well enough playing for Cardiff that fellow goalkeeper Lee Camp was loaned to Sunderland after recovering from injury.
 He helped his club earn promotion to the Premier League, featuring in 45 out of 46 league matches of the 2017–18 Championship season, keeping 19 clean sheets and conceding 37 goals.

 Following the club's promotion, Etheridge was rewarded with a new three-year contract by the club.
 On 11 August 2018, he became the first player from the Philippines and Southeast Asia to play in the Premier League, in a 2–0 loss to AFC Bournemouth, during which he saved a penalty from Callum Wilson.
 His penalty save also made him the first goalkeeper to save a penalty on his Premier League debut since Allan McGregor for Hull City in 2013.
 A week later, he saved another penalty in injury time, from Newcastle United's Kenedy, to guarantee a goalless draw.
 Etheridge's impressive form led to him being nominated for the August Premier League Player of the Month award.
 Cardiff were relegated from the Premier League after finishing in 18th position and Etheridge won the club's Player of the Year award.

 On the opening day of the 2019–20 season, Etheridge suffered a hamstring injury during a 3–2 loss at Wigan Athletic, which ruled him out for two months.
 Alex Smithies replaced Etheridge as Cardiff's first-choice goalkeeper for most of the season.
 Ahead of the 2020–21 season, with Smithies considered the starting goalkeeper, Cardiff made Etheridge available for a possible transfer.